I Got a License Plate Number from Hit and Run – Now What?

 Once you’ve collected as much information as possible, it’s time to report the incident to the police.

-Reporting the Incident to Police
+Reporting the Hit and Run to Police

 Leaving the scene of an accident is a serious offense.
 The other driver will face serious consequences for leaving the scene – but only if the other driver is caught.